 Exercise is one of the universal keys to good health.
 It's good for almost everyone - especially after a neurological injury.
-Committing to regular exercise will transform your life.
+Committing to regular exercise will keep you healthy

 In the 1990's the medical profession formerly recognised that physical activity is vital to the good health.
 It seems strange that even 2000 years ago Hippocrates strongly endorsed physical activity and nutrition as essential to good health and yet we are just starting to stress the importance of this today.

 The significant things we can say are that

 People of all ages, both male and female benefit from regular physical activity

 Significant health benefits can be obtained by even moderate amounts of physical activity

 Additional health benefits can be gained through greater amounts of physical activity

 Physical activity reduces the risk of premature mortality in gneral and of coronary heart disease, hypertension, colon cancer and diabetes in particular.
 Physical activity also improves mental health and the health of muscles, bones and joints.

 FES Cycling has been the subject of extensive research that supports it’s use in complete and incomplete spinal cord injury for long term cardiovascular health

 FES Cycling has benefits for persons recovering from Stroke, Multiple Sclerosis, Transverse Myelitis and Parkinsons Disease